From our Family Shareholders

 Denis Group is well positioned to benefit from the key trends that are expected to shape our future markets, namely:

-- continued urbanisation combined with greater connectivity that requires convenient, safe, healthy and cross-cultural food.
+- continue urbanization combined with greater connectivity that requres convenient, safe, healthy and cross-cultural food.

 - pursuit of investment in the understanding of better health through good nutrition, clean food, and better hygiene.

-- the pleasure of food discoveries and of creating moments of reunion and surprise for family and friends centred around food; we see this as a key preoccupation across the world.
+- the pleasure of food discoveries and of creating moments of reunion and surprise for family and friends centered around food; we see this as a key preoccupation across the world.